emailjs-com/emailjs-react-native/README.md

 $ npx expo install @emailjs/react-native
 ```

-By default, the package uses `@react-native-async-storage/async-storage` for the storage.
+The package uses `@react-native-async-storage/async-storage` for the storage
+(for the rate limit feature)

-***Note***: By default, API requests are disabled for non-browser applications.
+**_Note_**: By default, API requests are disabled for non-browser applications.
 You need to activate them through [Account:Security](https://dashboard.emailjs.com/admin/account/security).

 ## FAQ

 #### API calls are disabled for non-browser applications

 You need to activate API requests
 through [Account:Security](https://dashboard.emailjs.com/admin/account/security).